Blues (Super Rugby): 2023 Season

 The Blues landed third in the 12 team round robin for Super Rugby Pacific 2023 season.
 They defeated the Waratahs 41–12 in the QF, but lost the Semi-Final 15–52 to the Crusaders, who went on to win the 2023 Final against the Chiefs.

 2024 Season

 The Blues had a three-way tie W-D-L in the 2024 season round robin, along with the Hurricanes and Brumbies.
 The Bonus Points were the deciding factor, placing the Hurricanes first, Blues second, and Brumbies third.
-Having qualified for the quarter finals, the Blues went on to destroy the Fiji Drua 36-5 which matched them up against the Brumbies for their Semi Final.
-The Blues triumphed 34-20 ensuring their spot in the Grand Final.
-The Chiefs played an equally exciting Semi Final to defeat the round-robin winning Hurricanes 30–19.
-The Grand Final was decidedly the Blue's game, almost doubling every positive statistic compared to the Chiefs.
-5 Blues trys were scored to the Chief's 1.
-The final score was 41–10, the drought was over, and the Blues had won their first Super Rugby title since 21 years ago in 2003.
+Having qualified for the quarter finals, the Blues went on to defeat the Fiji Drua 36-5 which matched them up against the Brumbies for their Semi Final.
+The Blues won 34-20 ensuring their spot in the Grand Final.
+The Chiefs defeated the round-robin winning Hurricanes 30–19 in the Semi Finals.
+The Grand Final was the Blue's game, the final score being 41–10, and the Blues had won their first Super Rugby title since 2003.